chenliweisg/Asg1/README.md

 # Ngee Ann Polytechnic webpage
-The website has all the information about ngee ann polytechnic.
-It allows users to view and sign up courses in NP.
-It also have some interaction with user such as draw prizes.
+Introducting an education website that show case the about,achievement and courses by the school.
+The website allows users to sign up course and view all facilities in the school.
+There are some micro interaction with user such as scanning QR code, show current devices, lucky draw and change the background color of the website.
 # Design Process